kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   Git SSH
   </summary>

   The Git SSH protocol requires an SSH key to authenticate your repository.
 Setting SSH keys differs among hosting providers.
+Read [this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) document to learn how to generate a new SSH key in the GitHub service.
-  > **NOTE**: See [this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) document to read about the GitHub service.
+  >**NOTE:** The Git SSH private key must be base64-encoded.

-  The private key must be base64-encoded.
+  Follow these steps to secure your addons repository with basic authentication credentials:

-  To encode your private key, run this command:
+  1. Run this command to encode your private key:
   ```bash
     base64 -b -i {path_to_id_rsa} -o id_rsa-encoded
   ```
   > **NOTE:** Private SSH key should not be secured by a passphrase.

-  Create a corresponding Secret resource:
+  2. Create a corresponding Secret resource:
   ```bash
   kubectl create secret generic auth -n stage --from-file=key=id_rsa-encoded
   ```

-  Define a URL with the required SSH key option:
+  3. Define a URL with the required private SSH key option:
   ```yaml
   apiVersion: addons.kyma-project.io/v1alpha1
   kind: ClusterAddonsConfiguration